jthomas845/auto-portfolio/content/pages/projects/industrial-robotics.md

 client: ''
 description: >-
   Programmed the ABB IRB1600, a 6-DOF mechnaical robot, to complete 3D challenges.
-Learned the RAPID programming languguage to script out linearand complex movements  in the joint space
+Learned the RAPID programming language to script out linear and complex movements  in the joint space
 featuredImage:
   type: ImageBlock